heemo521/Traveler/README.md

 ## Features
 ### Landing Screen (Home)
-- By allowing the access to the device location, the user will see be able to find a closest place(destination) on the landing screen without making any search
+- By allowing access to the device's location, the user will see be able to find a closest place(destination) on the landing screen without making any search
 - Users can see the category, address, and distance in miles along with routes to the displayed place
 ### Search Screen
 - User can make search by typing into the search bar or by clicking on current location button.
 The user can also click on the recent search to quickly make the same search.